Kubernetes Another Class - Sprint 1, 2 (#PracticalBasics #Installation #Deployment #Jenkins #Helm #ArgoCD)

 Why Kubernetes is so convenient in practice

-Accurate understanding and use of Kubernetes core objects
+Accurate understanding and use of core Kubernetes objects

-👨🦱👩🦰 Who should take this course?
+👨🦱👩🦰 Who are the students who must take this course?

-📚 Course Materials Guide
+📚 Lecture Material Guide

 🔔 Frequently Asked Questions